Tiago Pereira Cardoso

-Tiago Pereira Cardoso (born 7 April 2006) is a Luxembourgish professional footballer who plays as a goalkeeper for Bundesliga club Borussia Mönchengladbach and the Luxembourg national team.
+Tiago Pereira Cardoso (born 7 April 2006) is a Luxembourgish professional footballer who plays as a goalkeeper for Belgian Pro League club La Louvière on loan from German club Borussia Mönchengladbach, and the Luxembourg national team.

-Career
+Club career

-A youth product of CS Sanem and Fola Esch, Pereira Cardoso joined the youth academy of Borussia Mönchengladbach in 2022.
+A youth product of CS Sanem and Fola Esch, Pereira Cardoso joined the youth academy of German Bundesliga club Borussia Mönchengladbach in 2022.